How to Add RSS Feeds to WordPress (As Posts or Lists)

 Being able to display content from these RSS feeds opens up a whole new world for your WordPress site.
 You could build a news aggregator, create a content hub, aggregate job listings, plus a lot more.

-But to set up all those use cases, you need a way to add RSS feeds to your WordPress site, which is what we’ll cover in this post.
+But to set up all those use cases, you need a way to add RSS feeds to your WordPress website, which is what we’ll cover in this post.

 First, we’ll discuss two different ways that you can go about adding RSS feeds to a WordPress website.
 Then, we’ll show you exactly what you need to use RSS feeds on WordPress and how to set everything up.